coop-blake/Dalchemist/README.md

 The Desktop App is intended to provide a packaged, end user interface that can be downloaded, installed and used without any additional configuration or setup.
 Aside what is presented in the graphical interface.

-Dalchemist uses the [Electron framework](https://www.electronjs.org/), which packages Dalchemist as a Desktop Application on variouse platforms.
+Dalchemist uses the [Electron framework](https://www.electronjs.org/), which packages Dalchemist as a Desktop Application on various platforms.
 This repository provides commands to run and package the Desktop App.
 Some of this configuration was borrowed from the [Electron React Boilerplate](https://electron-react-boilerplate.js.org/) Thanks! 🙏

 A google API service certificate is will need to be provided to load the data needed by the interface.